E-vyatar/OOP-project/docs/backlog.md

   * A specific key combination for adding lists or cards to selected list exists
   * A specific key combination for deleting lists or cards from selected list exists
 - to have a keyboard shortcuts cheat sheet, so I can know/remember what shortcuts are available
-  * The application has a page with the keys combinations and how yo use them
+  * The application has a page with the keys combinations and how you use them

 ### Epic 7: Server management